lhbikos/ReC_Psychometrics/docs/08-EFA_PCA.md

 #### Bartlett's

-Barlett's test let's us know if the matrix is an *identity matrix* (i.e., where elements on the off-diagonal would be 0.0 and elements on the diagonal would be 1.0).
+Barlett's test lets us know if the matrix is an *identity matrix* (i.e., where elements on the off-diagonal would be 0.0 and elements on the diagonal would be 1.0).
 Stated another way -- items only correlate with "themselves" and not other variables.

 When $p < 0.05$ the matrix is not an identity matrix.
 That is, there are some relationships between variables that can be analyzed.